flyingsaucerproject/flyingsaucer/README.md

 Flying Saucer from version 9.5.0, requires Java 11 or later.
 Flying Saucer from version 9.6.0, requires Java 17 or later.

+org.xhtmlrenderer:flying-saucer-core and org.xhtmlrenderer:flying-saucer-core-nextgen are interchangeable and generally API compatible.

 ## GETTING STARTED